 Chrissie Le Marchant

-I love meeting people and awakening their interest in all the aspects of the local area.
+I love meeting people and awakening their interest in all the folklore and traditions of the local area as well as the landscape and current affairs.

-Whether it is discovering the fascinating industrial heritage that is the World Heritage of Cornish Mining - Poldark Country, or telling stories of Giants or ancient Kings, it is always fun to encourage people to explore the landscape of the West Country of England.
+Whether it is enabling discovery of the fascinating industrial heritage that is the World Heritage of Cornish Mining - visiting Poldark and Doc Martin Country, or telling stories of Giants or ancient Kings, it is always fun to encourage people to explore the landscape of the West Country, in the South West of England.
+Although the same country, the Far south west is a different land from the industrial north or the bustle that is the capital city.
+Easy to get to by train, road or air I can advise on best routes and venues.

 Plus, looking forward to the commemoration of the sailing of the Mayflower 400 years ago in 1620, 2020 promises to be an exciting year for all those visitors who would like to learn more about the Saints and Strangers who were the pioneers of emigration.